What changes when your MES can act on its own

 The word that matters is accountable.
 The system acts on its own, but only inside the guardrails your engineers set.
 It can re-order a schedule; it can't touch a safety interlock.
 It can trim a parameter, but only within the tolerance band you've defined.

-The other gap is plant knowledge.
-Software that "reasons" about manufacturing has to understand why a 2% change in one spot ripples through three operations downstream, what a 3am breakdown really looks like, how a quality problem spreads through a batch before anyone catches it.
-That kind of judgement is hard won, and it tends to come from people who've stood on the floor — not from a team whose last product was payroll software.
+The hard part isn't architecture.
+It's manufacturing domain knowledge.
+Software that "reasons" about your constraints has to understand why a 2% change in one spot ripples through three operations downstream, what a 3am breakdown looks like, how a quality problem spreads before anyone catches it.
+That kind of knowledge comes from time on the floor, not from teams whose last five products were payroll software.

-We started from three decisions: keep it modular, run it at the edge, and let it learn across the fleet.
+We built our autonomous decision layer around three principles: keep it modular, run it at the edge, and let it learn across the fleet.

 Edge-native.
 The agents run on hardware in your plant, not in a cloud you've never seen.
 They see the data first, decide before latency becomes a problem, and keep going when your connection hiccups.